MacEnhance/MacForgeRepo/repo/documents/org.w0lf.moreMenu/readme.md

 #### Useage

-- Click the ⬅ emoji in the menu to collapse the current apps menubar
+- Click the ⬅ emoji in the menu to collapse the menubar
 - Click the ➡ emoji to expand